-Cole held her tight against his body and looked inquiringly at Dangler, who was watching them.
+Griffin held her tightly against his body and looked inquiringly at Dangler, who was watching them.

 The chief nodded.
 "Go on.
 I've got a busy night ahead of me.
 I'll catch up with you tomorrow."
-After the three men had been led away, he walked over to Cole and Cassie.
+After the three men had been led away, he walked over to Griffin and Cassie.
 He held the briefcase and the diary.
-"Cassie, I'll need to take your statement, but it can wait until tomorrow."
+"Cassie, I'll need to take your statement but it can wait until tomorrow."
+He paused.
+"I just want to say I'm sorry.
+About a lot of things."
 Then he was gone.

-Cole placed a soft kiss on her lips.
+Griffin placed a soft kiss on her lips.
 "Okay, sugar.
 Let's blow this pop stand."

-Chapter Forty-Two
+Chapter Twenty-Five

-They lay naked on the bed, Cole's hands touching Cassie with learned familiarity.
-That afternoon they had driven into San Antonio, paid for their marriage license at the courthouse, and emerged as Mr. and Mrs. Cole Martin.
+They lay naked on the bed, Griffin's hands touching Cassie with learned familiarity.
+That afternoon they had driven into San Antonio, paid for their marriage license at the courthouse and emerged as Mr. and Mrs. Griffin Hunter.

-Barry Dangler, in his effort to make amends, had arranged for a judge who was a friend of his to perform the ceremony.
-Cole had taken Cassie shopping for wedding rings first, then stopped at a florist to buy a rose.
+Barry Dangler, in his effort to make amends, had arranged for a judge who was a friend of his to perform the ceremony quickly.
+Griffin had taken Cassie shopping for wedding rings first, then stopped at a florist to buy a rose.

-"One perfect rose, sugar.
+"One perfect rose, dewdrop.
 Just like before.
-That's use.
+That's you.
 My perfect flower."
 He had tucked it in her hair, then bought her a bridal bouquet of roses and mums and baby's breath.
 All in white.
 "For fidelity," he told her.
 "Just in case there's any question on your part."

-He grinned when he said it, but Cassie knew the message he was giving her.
+He grinned when he said it but Cassie knew the message he was giving her.
 The past was really finished and done with.
-There was no one for either of them now or ever again.
+There was no one else for either of them now or ever again.
 When he kissed her at the end of the ceremony and told her she'd always hold his heart for safekeeping, even the judge got a little teary-eyed.

-In two days they'd leave for a week in Hawaii, but tonight they were spending their first night as man and wife in their rented home in Marble Hills.
-As soon as they returned from their trip, construction on their new home would begin, one with plenty of bedrooms for the family they planned to have.
+In two days they'd leave for a week in Hawaii but tonight they were spending the first night as man and wife in their rented home in Marble Hills.
+As soon as they returned, construction on their new home would begin, one with plenty of bedrooms for the family they planned to have.

-On the way home from the city they had teased each other with words and touches, and by the time they reached the bedroom they were both at fever pitch.
-She moved her body restlessly against him, urging him, small whimpers escaping from her lips.
+On the way home from the city they had teased each other with words and touches so that by the time they reached the bedroom they were both at fever pitch.
+She moved her body restlessly against him, urging him, small whimpers escaping from her mouth.

 "Easy, sugar," he crooned, as Cassie shifted under his languid stroking.
 "We've got all the time in the world."
-He put his mouth close to her ear.
-"Mrs. Martin.
-Cassandra Martin.
-I got hard just saying that."
-His thumbs teased her nipples, which were already in tight peaks, and stroked down the soft slope of her breasts.
+His thumbs brushed against her nipples, which were already in tight peaks and stroked down the soft slope of her breasts.
 Wherever he touched with his hands, he followed with his mouth.

-She wanted to reach out and pull him tight to her, but he shifted one hand and took her wrists in a firm grip, pinning her hands over her head.
-His tongue drew feathery circles at her navel as his hand drifted lower yet, gently parting her thighs and stroking the dampness between them.
+She wanted to reach out and pull him tightly to her but he took her wrists in a firm grip, pinning her hands over her head.
+His tongue drew feathery circles at her navel as his other hand drifted lower yet, gently parting her thighs and stroking the dampness between them.

-"More," she moaned, and jerked as his fingers found her clitoris and massaged it gently.
+"More," she moaned and jerked as his fingers found her clitoris and massaged it gently.

 "More what?"
 He watched her with heavy-lidded eyes.
+She had become a lot more comfortable with their erotic conversations as they made love, not shy anymore about saying things to him.